d3vilh/openvpn-ui/README.md

            - /var/run/docker.sock:/var/run/docker.sock:ro
        restart: always
 ```
+---

-You can couple OpenVPN-UI with recommended [d3vilh/openvpn-server](https://github.com/d3vilh/openvpn-server) image and here is updated `docker-compose.yml` for it:
+You can also couple OpenVPN-UI with recommended [d3vilh/openvpn-server](https://github.com/d3vilh/openvpn-server) image and here is updated `docker-compose.yml` for it:

 ```yaml
 ---